Swipecoin/docs/guides/get-started/transactions.md

 [^3]: Os 100 stroops são a **tarifa base** do Stellar.
 A tarifa base pode ser mudada, mas é improvável que mudanças nas tarifas do Stellar aconteçam mais do que uma vez a cada vários anos.
 Você pode descobrir as tarifas atuais [checando os detalhes do último ledger](https://www.stellar.org/developers/horizon/reference/endpoints/ledgers-single.html).

-[^4]: Even though most responses from the Horizon REST API use JSON, most of the data in Stellar is actually stored in a format called XDR, or External Data Representation.
-XDR is both more compact than JSON and stores data in a predictable way, which makes signing and verifying an XDR-encoded message easier.
-You can get more details on [our XDR page](https://www.stellar.org/developers/horizon/reference/xdr.html).
+[^4]: Embora a maioria das respostas da API REST do Horizon use JSON, a maior parte dos dados no Stellar na verdade é armazenada em um formato chamado XDR, ou External Data Representation.
+XDR não só é mais compacto do que JSON, como também armazena dados de uma maneira previsível, o que torna mais fácil assinar e verificar uma mensagem codificada em XDR.
+Pegue mais detalhes na [nossa página sobre XDR](https://www.stellar.org/developers/horizon/reference/xdr.html).

 [^5]: In situations where you need to perform a high number of transactions in a short period of time (for example, a bank might perform transactions on behalf of many customers using one Stellar account), you can create several Stellar accounts that work simultaneously.
 Read more about this in [the guide to channels](../channels.md).